groovy-tutorial/groovy-tutorial/manuscript/09/09_22_Inheritance.md

 : Multiple inheritance can suffer from the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) in which the multiple paths through which subtyping occurs can make it difficult to determine the origin of an overridden method.

-: Groovy's class subtyping, being based in single inheritance, doesn't suffer from this problem as there is only one path back through the hierarchy.
+: Groovy's class inheritance, being based in single inheritance, doesn't suffer from this problem as there is only one path back through the hierarchy.

 : However, Groovy classes can implement multiple traits and this can lead to the same problems encountered in multiple inheritance.
 The two approaches to resolving this (manual- or automatic-resolution) were discussed in [the chapter on Traits](#chtraitsmultiple).